thehookup/Holiday_LEDs_2.0/README.md

 # Holiday_LEDs_2.0
-Decently tested and 100% working, this new version is easier to setup and can support 6 zones dynamically
+Decently tested and working, Fire effect still under development.

+this new version is easier to setup and can support 6 zones dynamically

 The node-red portion of the configuration is no longer needed, all processing is handled in the arduino code.